malwaremama/ctf_game/gcp/README.md

 source env.sh
 ```

+- change to the web_server directory and do terraform apply anytime.
+  - It is intentionally separate from the rest of the infra so it can stay up longer.
-- first do "deployment"
+- do "deployment" to bring up the main CTF infra
-- then do "configuration"
+- do "configuration" to configure the main CTF infra